St Kilda v Geelong (2009 AFL season): Final quarter

 Geelong had the first chance, with Selwood taking a 50m shot at the end of a chain of handpasses but failing to score.
 St Kilda rebounded, and Koschitzke converted a 50m set shot in the third minute.
 St Kilda held territory over the following minutes, with Gardiner effective across the centre of the ground at marking and turning over Geelong's rebound attempts.
 An accurate snap shot by St Kilda's Stephen Milne was rushed through for a behind by Geelong's Harry Taylor in the 5th minute.
 In the 9th minute, Geelong conceded an unlucky free kick, when Corey handpassed the ball onto team-mate Taylor's legs and it ricocheted out of bounds on the full near St Kilda's behind post; Montagna passed the free kick short to Gardiner, who kicked his third goal from 15m.
 Geelong narrowly averted another goal in the tenth minute, tackling Ball in the goal square and clearing for no score.
 By this time, St Kilda had extended the margin to 23 points.

 End-to-end play continued, but over the next ten minutes only Geelong made the most of its opportunities.
 In the 13th minute, a phase of broken play ended with 40m goal to Geelong's Max Rooke.
 St Kilda won the next centre clearance, but Schneider failed to score from a 35m snap shot.
 A sustained period of St Kilda attack ended when Geelong marked at centre half-back and won a 50-metre penalty; this was handpassed to Chapman, whose 70m long bomb bounced on the kick-off line and eluded three defenders through for a goal in the 17th minute.
 The next centre bounce ended with Mooney, who kicked a 50m set shot goal to narrow the margin to five points.
 St Kilda steadied next, Milne converting a 40m set shot in the 21st minute, and Nick Dal Santo missing a 25m snap shot after the ensuing centre clearance to extend the margin to 12 points.
 Geelong rebounded coast-to-coast from the kick-in, finishing with a 20m set shot goal by Darren Milburn in the 22nd minute.
-Two minutes later, Geelong's Shannon Byrnes kicked a goal from 35m minutes to level the scores with 4:51 of game time remaining.
+Two minutes later, Geelong's Mathew Stokes kicked a goal from 35m minutes to level the scores with 4:51 of game time remaining.